|Singer Dean Martin (Dino Crocetti) with a|

 Italian immigrants were among the poorest who have ever come to this country.
 Dean is said to have started public school speaking only Italian and to have taken lumps from schoolmates for his poor English.
 Always proud of his immigrant background, Martin belonged to the generation that overcame prejudice against Italian-Americans.
 Yet, like many performers from ethnic backgrounds who came to prominence in the post-WWII years, Martin believed he needed to “Americanize” his name in order to make it.
 This was true, too, of such megastars as Kirk Douglas (Issur Danielovitch) and Doris Day (Doris Kappelhoff ).

-The photo captures Dean eating spaghetti.
+The photo captures Dean eating spaghetti, probably in the 1970s.
 It was only a few decades earlier that a movie star would have refused to be caught by the camera eating such an un-American food.
 It’s hard to believe today, but Americans once thought Italian food was horrible stuff, and Italian immigrants—mostly their children in schools—were discouraged from eating the home cuisine.
 By the time this picture was taken, spaghetti and meatballs had become an American dish.
-One can even find photos online of Kirk Douglass and Doris Day gorging on platefuls of spaghetti.
+One can even find photos online of Kirk Douglas and Doris Day gorging on platefuls of spaghetti.
 The country has changed.
 An actress like Renee Zellweger has kept her name and when she laments that pasta is her "food vice" the rest of us can empathize.